simeonrowsell/simseneca/src/content/work/design-system.md

 intro: |
   To help meet their ambitious goals, TravelLocal needed to ensure a seamless and consistent user experience across their customer journey, whilst allowing the team to prototype and build new experiences efficiently.
 Enter design systems!

-  As the Product Design Lead this meant establishing a design system from scratch and owning that across multiple years as the company, product and team scaled.
+  As the Product Design Lead this meant creating a design system from scratch and owning that over multiple years as the company, product and team scaled.
 introPreheading: 'Challenge'
 skills: [
   'Design systems',